hkucs-makerlab/openwrt-rtl8812bu-package/README.md

 # rtl88x2bu package for OpenWRT
-This was an attempt to get the driver for a USB3 Wifi adapter based on the **rtl8812bu** chipset.
+Driver for a USB3 Wi-Fi adapter based on the **rtl8812bu / rtl8822bu** chipsets

 **Tip: [select branch](https://github.com/erintera/openwrt-rtl8812bu-package/branches) for OpenWRT version you're using.**